 The Best Lessons That Single Motherhood Has Taught Me

 So much of what I've learned has been from my own experience.
 Of course, every mom has to find her own balance and find out what exactly works for her.
-Here are a few lessons that may help you through your journey!
+Here are a few lessons that single motherhood has taught me that may help you through your journey!

 Our decisions and goals as parents will seem open to criticism from friends and family.
 They may nag at our parenting style and claim their methods to be the better way.
 We as mothers are attuned to our children's needs and abilities, so we need to believe in our judgment.